Game changer: Final Fantasy's decades of reinvention

 Tokyo (AFP) – With its innovative plotlines and steampunk airships, video game franchise Final Fantasy has delighted fans and critics for 35 years.

-Ahead of the Thursday release of the latest title, Final Fantasy XVI, here are five things to know about the hugely successful Japanese series:
+The latest title, Final Fantasy XVI, went on sale Thursday.
+Here are five things to know about the hugely successful Japanese series:

 8-bit magic